 - Crusty eyes

-- Crust along eyelashes
+- Crust along the eyelid margin

 - Sensitivity to light

-- Blurry vision
+- Blurred vision

-- Frequent blinking of the eyes
+- Frequent blinking

 You may have many or very few of these symptoms.
 But they should get better within a few weeks with treatment.